ellessenne/rsimsum/README.md

 With `rsimsum` `0.5.0` the plotting functionality has been completely rewritten, and new plot types have been implemented:

-  - Scatter plots for methodwise comparisons, including Bland-Altman type plots;
+  - Scatter plots for method-wise comparisons, including Bland-Altman type plots;